pival13/ssbp-Viewer/README.md

 * `-b arg`, `--bind=arg`: Change the content of a part, depending on the format of `arg`:
   * ~~`partName:imagePath`: Change the sprite used on the part `partName` by the corresponding sprite on the image at `imagePath`.
 Images must be on PNG or WEBP format.~~ (Not yet supported)
   * `partName:ssbp:animeName`: Force the part `partName` to use the animation `animeName` describe on the ssbp file at `ssbp`. `ssbp` can be the path to the file, or its name (without extension) if it as already been described.
 If omitted, `ssbp` default to the current ssbp file.
+* `-bg arg`, `--background=arg`: Change the image used as background.
+Defaults to a `background.png` file on the binary folder.
+If the image is not loaded, no background are used.
+  * The behaviour of the background can be changed by editing the `background.vert` file, situated on the `shaders` folder at the root of the program's folder.
+More instructions are available there.
+* `-p arg`, `--position=arg`: Set the initial position of the element to draw.
+The position must be of format: `posX,posY`, where `posX` and `posY` can be any real, optionnaly followed by `px` or `%`.
+0 is meant for the bottom and left side, while 1 is used for the top and right side.
+Defaults to `0.5,0.25`.

 Once an animation file have been loaded several interactions are available.
 * Change the animation played: right and left arrows, or the A and D keys.